OT or PA: Which to Be?

 OT: The focus is solely on therapeutic treatment

-When I was looking at occupational therapy, I knew that I wanted to walk with people through their most challenging difficult times.
+When I was considering a career in occupational therapy, I knew that I wanted to walk with people through their most challenging times.
 (This is probably why I also considered being a pastor or counselor.)
-I also knew that I was interested in championing those who need support during the times they need it most, which usually means the elderly, those with disabilities, and those with serious and persistent mental health challenges.
+I also knew that I was interested in championing people who are most in need of support—like the elderly, those with disabilities, and those with serious and persistent mental health challenges.

-I was drawn to occupational therapy because it was a great launching point for working with these populations on collaborative problem-solving, as well as the hard work of healing.
+I was drawn to occupational therapy because it was a great launching point for working with these populations on collaborative problem-solving and the hard work of healing.
 Personally, I was never interested in pharmaceutical management of health conditions, even though I know this can be an important part of the healing process.

 PA: The focus is on diagnosing conditions and prescribing medication/treatment

-Our co-author, Holly, was drawn to be PA, because she had personal experiences in healthcare with physician assistants throughout her lifetime.
-The first pivotal experience was when her mother was battling cancer.
+Our co-author, Holly, was drawn to the PA world largely due to her personal healthcare experiences with physician assistants—the most pivotal being her mother’s battle with cancer.
 This initially piqued Holly’s interest in finding a career in the healthcare field.
-Her second experience was meeting a physician assistant during college.
-He was one of the most caring, determined, and knowledgeable people Holly had met, and she decided she wanted to be like that!
+Later, during college, Holly met a physician assistant who was one of the most caring, determined, and knowledgeable people she had ever known—and she was inspired to follow the same path!

 Time with patients